 Option Description Pace priority (default setting) When the camera detects a human face, it focuses on that face.
-See "Face Detection" (\$\square\$61\$) for more information.
+See "Face Detection" (64) for more information.
 If more than one face is detected, the camera focuses on the face closest to the camera.
-When taking pictures of subjects other than people, or framing a subject with which no face is detected, the AF area mode setting switches to Auto , and the camera automatically selects the areas) containing the subject closest to t □ Auto The camera automatically selects the focus area (up to nine areas) containing the subject closest to the camera and focus on it.
+When taking images of subjects other than people, or framing a subject with which no face is detected, the AF area mode setting switches to Auto , and the camera automatically selects the areas) containing the subject closest to the select of the subject closest to the subject closest to the subject closest to the select of the subject closest to the subject closest t Auto The camera automatically selects the focus area (up to nine areas) containing the subject closest to the camera and focuses on it.
 Press the shutter-release button halfway to activate the focus area.
 When the shutter-release button is pressed halfway, the focus area (up to nine areas) selected by the camera will be displayed in the monitor.
-Focus area
+S S S S S S S S S S S S S S S S S S S

-Option Description [ 1 ] Manual Select one of 99 focus areas in the monitor.
-This option is suited to situations in which the intended subject is relatively still and not positioned in the center of the frame.
-Press the multi selector ▲, ▼, ◄, or ▶ to move the focus area to the position where you want to focus, and then shoot. • Before making any of the settings below, press the ❸ button to cancel the focus-area selection. - Flash mode - Macro mode, self-timer, or exposure When the settings are complete, press the reactivate the focus-area selection. [•] Center The camera focuses on the subject at the center of the frame.
-The center focus area is always displayed. © © © © © © © © © © © © © © © © © © © Subject tracking Use this function to take pictures of moving subjects.
+Option Description [:] Manual Select one of 99 focus areas in the monitor.
+This option is suited to situations in which the intended subject is relatively still and not positioned at the center of the frame.
+Press the multi selector ▲, ▼, ◀, or ▶ to move the focus area to the position where you want to focus, and then shoot. • Before making any of the settings below, press the ❸ button to cancel the focus-area selection. - Flash mode - Macro mode, self-timer, or exposure When the settings are complete, press the reactivate the focus-area selection. [•] Center The camera focuses on the subject at the center of the frame.
+The center focus area is always displayed. [] [] [] [] [] [] [] [] [] [] [] [] [] [ Subject tracking Use this function to take images of moving subjects.
 Register the subject on which the camera will focus.
 The focus area will automatically move to track the subject.
 See "Using Subject Tracking" (♣32) for more information.